stevavoliajvar/stop_cloudflare/PEOPLE.md

 "I still get the Captcha but when enter the code after solving it, there is no "submit" button.
 Cloudflare . . . is not my friend." by @[DeborahPeasley](https://twitter.com/DeborahPeasley/status/1138905377112776704)

 "Entire internet has a case of the Mondays.
 Cloudflare took a shit, people are harassing a 10 year old...
 Gonna just go back home and go to bed" by @[axamili7](https://twitter.com/axamili7/status/1143187004273901570)

+"Cloudflare is Having an Outage Affecting Sites Everywhere" by @[BleepinComputer](https://twitter.com/BleepinComputer/status/1143133510103961600)

+"Could be that you've been given a bad IP address from your ISP and cloudflare is blocking you." by @[JimSwiftDC](https://twitter.com/JimSwiftDC/status/1143110180789477377)

+"we saw no problems ourselves but some people were affected by a Cloudflare issue depending on the cloudflare node you were connecting to." by @[romancart](https://twitter.com/romancart/status/1143456148068163584)

 "Cloudflare fucking died today dude, can't wait for it too happen again" by @[JohnnSJon](https://twitter.com/JohnnSJon/status/1143172597292494848)